Sxjdwang/TalkLip/README.md

 - $lip_w: weight of lip reading loss (default: 1e-5)
 - $perp_w: weight of perceptual loss (default: 0.07)

+Note: Sometimes, discriminator losses may diverge during training (close to 100).
+Please stop the training and resume it with a reliable checkpoint.

 ## Test
 The below command is to synthesize videos for quantitative evaluation in our paper.